zimbosaurus/edi/REFACTORING.md

 EdiFormat does not sound that great honestly.
 ### More Generic
 Generalize `databuilder` function into a more generic EdiTransform.
-The current `EdiFormat` is too inflexible and opinionated.
+The current `EdiFormat` is too inflexible.
+It also performs too many tasks by itself.
+Structuring and formatting should be split into two modukes.
 This class can be refactored into `EdiStructureTransform`.
 <br><br>

 ## **(Edi) StructureTransform** (name WIP)
 Replaces `EdiFormat`.
-Implements/extends `EdiTransform` and converts the individual segments into a structure of their logical relations according to an EDIFACT specification.
-Can also make use of a `ShapeBuilder` to change the shape of the segments while building the structure.
+Implements/extends `EdiTransform` and converts the individual segments into a stream of their logical relations according to an EDIFACT structure specification.
+Meaning, it puts the segments into groups.
+### StructureStream
+Type of the resulting stream?
+### StructureShape
+Rename `SegmentShape` and `GroupShape` into something better, perhaps something along the lines of a `StructureShape` ??
 <br><br>

-## **(Edi) ShapeBuilder** (name WIP)
+## **(Edi) ShapeTransform** (name WIP)
-Makes a `shape` from a segment.
+Makes a `shape` from a StructureStream.
 <br><br>

+# TODO
+- Make dependency-graph of current files to get a better understanding of what we want to refactor.